Saturday, April 5, 2025

 Graphic Novel Book Club

 Read the book and then come to discuss it.
 Snacks provided.
-Books available at the front desk and are yours to keep.
-Next meeting, we will discuss THE NIGHT LIBRARIAN by Christoper Lincoln.
+Books are available at the front desk and are yours to keep.
+Next meeting, we will discuss PAWS GABBY GETS IT TOGETHER by Michele Assarasakorn and Nathan Fairbairn.

 * * *